Moehammered/switch-remote-play/README.md

 ## Known Issue

 After closing a stream and then closing the application.
-If the homebrew loader menu/app is not closed, any app opened next will either crash or lock up and will require the homebrew menu to be closed via the home button.
+If the homebrew loader menu/app is not closed, any app opened next can either crash or lock up and will require the homebrew menu to be closed via the HOME button.

 To reproduce: